 Josh Richards moved to Philadelphia in 2003 to study law at the University of Pennsylvania.
 He has lived in New York, Vermont, Germany, Australia, and China, but, after meeting and marrying his amazing wife Amy, decided the place he most wanted to settle was South Philadelphia.
 Josh and Amy, their daughter Sophie, their dog Archie, and their cats Jasper and Moses bought their house on a tree-lined block of South Philly in 2007.
 Josh currently works as a litigator at the Center City law firm Saul Ewing, where he focuses his legal practice on higher education law and appellate practice.
 In addition to serving on the Co-op’s Board of Directors, Josh has been a member of the Co-op’s Legal/Finance committee since its first meeting.
 Josh has been shopping at food co-ops since the only way he could get up and down the aisles was in a stroller and plans to keep shopping at them until the only way he can get up and down the aisles is with a cane.
 He is thrilled to serve his community by doing his part to open and sustain the South Philly Food Co-op.

-Julia Koprak – Director at Large (current term ends June 2014)
+Matt Stern – Director at Large (current term ends June 2016)

-There is one vacant position that ends its term in June 2015.
+There is one vacant position, the term of which ends in June 2015.